-Advanced Dance includes more in depth technique work and more explosive, controlled movements that require a higher level of strength and alignment.
+Advanced Dance includes more in-depth technique work and more explosive, controlled movements that require a higher level of strength and alignment.
 The class works extensively on strengthening, footwork, anatomical terms and new choreography that will lead into a final number for the Dance Concert.
 This class requires permission from the instructor.
 Students in all dance classes are encouraged to audition for the performing groups: Knight Dancers, MidKnights, Knight Life and the musicals.

-Pre-Requisite: Permission of teacher.
+Prerequisite: Permission of teacher.

 The first semester is intended for both the beginning student of theater and for the student who wants a more in-depth theatre experience.
-This course provides a brief overview for both the curious non-actor and the experienced younger actor.
+This course provides a brief overview of both the curious non-actor and the experienced younger actor.
 The course begins with a series of theatre games and exercises intended to give the student a basic knowledge of stagecraft, ensemble work, character development, and movement for the stage.
-Combining a smattering of theatre history along with an introduction to the aesthetic philosophy of theatre, students will learn an appreciation for all forms of theatre and awareness to the world of theatre beyond the classroom and it’s relevancy in today’s world.
-The second semester is designed to build on the practices and techniques introduced in first semester.
+Combining a smattering of theatre history along with an introduction to the aesthetic philosophy of theatre, students will learn an appreciation for all forms of theatre and awareness to the world of theatre beyond the classroom and its relevancy in today’s world.
+The second semester is designed to build on the practices and techniques introduced in the first semester.
 Through monologues, scene work, and presentations, this semester provides the opportunity to study, act in, and direct various dramatic scenes from full-length plays, which are examined in detail in their entirety.
-Students will learn basic technical theatre skills, with a “hands on” approach to production.
+Students will learn basic technical theatre skills, with a “hands-on” approach to production.

 In this class, students explore and develop their creativity through making movies.
 The class is individually oriented, so students of all experience levels can focus on improving their specific skill sets and creating a variety of movie projects.
 Through many hands-on projects, students learn and practice skills such as using lighting effectively, using various microphones and cameras, using green screens, and editing in Final Cut.
 Students make a variety of movies, from comedies to experimental pieces to thirty-second ads to documentaries.
 Students learn and practice the IDEO approach to idea development in many of their projects.
 This is a one-semester class offered only in fall; students who continue for the full year will be in Moviemaking II for the spring semester.

-This advanced class is for students who have mastered the fundamental skills of moviemaking (i.e., sound, light, camera work and editing in Final Cut) and want to put their skills into action creating quality movies.
+This advanced class is for students who have mastered the fundamental skills of moviemaking (i.e., sound, lighting, camera work and editing in Final Cut) and want to put their skills into action creating quality movies.
 Students will develop original ideas for all their movie projects; each student is encouraged to pursue the kind of movie that interests him or her the most.
 Students will work with the instructor to develop individual goals for building their skills and completing projects.
 Students will have access to the full range of equipment and software that Menlo has as they bring to life the movies they imagine.

 This is an introductory class that covers the use of a traditional 35mm film camera, lenses, and black and white darkroom printing processes through a series of hands-on projects.
 In the first semester, students learn to use the manual controls on film cameras and darkroom equipment in order to achieve desired results.